Interview with Julia Maiola

 What other activities do you enjoy?

 This may seem strange to some people, but I’m a LEGO collector.
-The AFOL community is enormous.
+The AFOL community (Adults Fans of LEGO) is enormous.
 There are some people with thousands of sets worth thousands of dollars.
 While that’s impressive, my collection is nothing like that.
-I can only afford to buy a few sets a year and I mostly go after sets based on movies, like Marvel.
+I only get a few sets a year and I mostly go after sets based on movies, like Marvel and Star Wars.
 LEGO City sets, too.
+Pictured is my favorite set, Kylo Ren’s command shuttle from The Force Awakens.

-Skateboarding is something I love but I’m so bad at it.
+I love skateboarding but I’m so bad at it.
 I find it difficult to stay motivated.
 I tend to fluctuate in my skill level.
 I’ll get in the mood and practice every day for weeks and feel super confident, and then I’ll go a month without stepping on a board and be a complete newbie all over again when I finally do.
 I think skateboarding is 50% skill and 100% conquering fear.
 Clearly the fear has been winning.
 But maybe that’ll change eventually.
 Hopefully.
+Pictured are my three skateboards.
+The green one is just a cheap thing that can’t even roll straight, but the other two I put together myself with parts from reputable brands.
+I use the blue one the most.
+The picture can be enlarged.

 What are your favorite video games?